groundhoggwp/holler-box/readme.txt

 = 1.4.0 =

+* Fix display in Internet Explorer
-* Feature: support multiple popups with FOMO add-on
+* Support multiple popups and time ago settings with FOMO add-on

 = 1.3.0 =